Large Scale Open-Set Deep Logo Detection: Introduction

 Motivated by this, we present an \textit{open-set} logo detection system, inspired by the recent success of similar systems for face recognition~\cite{Wang2018} and person re-identification~\cite{Wu2019} tasks.
 Logo detection is similar in that we can formulate it as a two-stage problem: generic logo detection, followed by logo matching, which is feasible as there are typically a small number of canonical logo images for each brand logo (Figure~\ref{fig:logo}).

-We have the following major contributions. \begin{itemize} \item An end-to-end open-set logo detection system (OSLD) that outperformed previous open-set and closed-set methods by a large margin. \item A `simple deep metric learning' framework (SDML) that outperformed existing deep metric frameworks by a large margin (Section~\ref{sec:sdml}) and helped boost the performance of OSLD. \item A new logo detection dataset with 12k logo classes (Section~\ref{sec:dataset}), released for research purposes. \end{itemize}
+This work has the following contributions: \begin{itemize} \item An end-to-end open-set logo detection system (OSLD) that outperformed previous open-set and closed-set methods by a large margin. \item A new logo detection dataset with 12.1k logo classes (Section~\ref{sec:dataset}), released for research purposes. \end{itemize}